Frequently Asked Questions

 The Parties negotiated the Settlement with an understanding of the factual and legal issues that would affect the outcome of this lawsuit.
 During the lawsuit, Plaintiffs, through their attorneys, thoroughly examined and investigated the facts and the law relating to the issues in this case.

 Plaintiffs believe that the final outcome of the lawsuit and the other lawsuits identified in FAQ 3, if they were to proceed through trial and appeals, is uncertain.
 A settlement avoids the costs and risks of further litigation and provides immediate relief to the Settlement Class Members.
-Based on their evaluation of the facts and law, Plaintiffs and their attorneys have determined that the proposed Settlement is fair, reasonable, and adequate.
+Based on their evaluation of the facts and law, Plaintiffs, their attorneys, and the Court have determined that the proposed Settlement is fair, reasonable, and adequate.
 They have reached this conclusion based on the substantial benefits the Settlement provides to Settlement Class Members and the risks, uncertainties, and costs inherent in the lawsuit.

 While there was a trial in the Vogt case, there has been no trial and there has been no final appellate determinations on the merits of the claims or defenses in this lawsuit or the other lawsuits.
 However, the trial courts in California, Washington, and Minnesota ruled against the owners of Policies issued in those states as to some or all of their claims.
 A copy of these orders may be found on the Important Documents page of this website, here.
 There will be no trial or final determination on the merits of the remaining claims and defenses if the Court approves the Settlement.
 The Settlement does not indicate that State Farm has done anything wrong, or that Plaintiffs and the Settlement Class Members would win or lose if this lawsuit or any of the other lawsuits were to go to trial.